joshstromayer/stellar_stage_predictor/README.md

 ## Description

-The Stellar Classification System constists of spectral classification and luminosity classification.
+The Stellar Classification System consists of spectral classification and luminosity classification.
 The Gaia DR3 dataset has spectral classification for 626016 stars, 26016 stars for spectral type 'O' and 100k stars for spectral classes 'B', 'A', 'F', 'G', 'K', 'M'.
-Spectral classes are primarily influenced by the temperature of the star, whilst the luminosity classes are mostly influced by mass, radius and the absolute magnitude of the star.
+Spectral classes are primarily influenced by the temperature of the star, whilst the luminosity classes are mostly influenced by mass, radius and the absolute magnitude of the star.
 The luminosity classes tell you the stage of the star in its star cycle, examples include Main Sequence (V) and Giants (III).
 When combining both the spectral classification and the luminosity classification, the full stellar stage classification is given, i.e. "A III".

 ## How to use it

-The interractive webpage is designed to provide a smooth user experience.
+The interactive webpage is designed to provide a smooth user experience.
 You will be asked to enter 4 values: the **Mass**, **Radius**, **Temperature**, and **Absolute Magnitude**.
 - If your inputs fall within the valid ranges for a luminosity classification, a full classification will be returned.
 - If the inputs are outside of those ranges, only a spectral classification will be returned.